ihateblueb/aster-kt/README.md

 ## Running

-To run Aster, you'll need:
+To run Aster, you'll need at least Java 21 and a PostgreSQL database.

-- Java runtime
-- PostgreSQL database
-- libvips

-Copy `configuration.example.yaml` to `configuration.yaml` and fill out the connection information.
-You can edit this while the server is running, the config is frequently refreshed.
+Copy `configuration.example.yaml` to `configuration.yaml` and fill out the database connection information.
 After that, run `java -jar aster.jar migration:execute` and your database will be set up and your instance is ready to go!